+10.1.
 The cost of a FIDEM Congress is financed principally by the fees paid by participants.
 However, it is recognised that goodwill on the part of venues and other organisations in the host country also often plays a major part in financing FIDEM Congresses.
 Sponsorship may also be sought for the various elements of a Congress.

+10.2.
 FIDEM can help to try to identify sources of funding.
 Moreover, FIDEM itself generally offers to contribute 15,000 euro to each Congress.
 FIDEM can also lend up to 10,000 euro on the understanding that this is returned in all or in part if the Congress recoups its costs without it.
 A Congress budget must be agreed before FIDEM releases any funding.

+10.3.
 The principal expenses to be met through the registration fees and any other income are:

-- 1. Production of the catalogue, including photography of all the medals; - 2.
-Costs associated with the programme, including tea and coffee breaks, the Grand Dinner, production of the congress medal and insurance; - 3.
-Sending the catalogues to the national Delegates for distribution to those participating artists who have bought it; - 4.
-Insurance of the medals during the exhibition; - 5.
+1. Production of the catalogue, including photography of all the medals;

+2. Costs associated with the programme, including tea and coffee breaks, the Grand Dinner, production of the congress medal and insurance;

+- 3. Insurance of the medals during the exhibition; - 4.
 Return of the medals to the national Delegates, including insurance.